– General Information –

 Going nearly bust after Black Friday

 The 2011 Black Friday events changed the lives of many in the American poker community.
-The Department of Justice shut down the biggest online poker sites due to illegal fund mismanagement.
+The Department of Justice shut down the biggest online poker sites due to the 2006 Unlawful Internet Gambling Enforcement Act.
 Full Tilt, the online poker room Steve O’Dwyer frequently played on, also had to be closed.

 Many online poker players were forced to shift their focus to live poker instead.
 However, for O’Dwyer, it had particularly harsh consequences.

 Around 2011, he started playing live tournaments at a higher volume.
 He got staked by his close poker pro friends, such as Isaac Haxton and Scott Seiver – both world class cardplayers themselves.